FTWynn/gologgen/README.md

 ## Installation

+Grab the latest release from the [Releases Page](https://github.com/FTWynn/gologgen/releases).
 You can use the builds in any directory on the appropriate platform (setting the linux and osx builds to executable before you do).
 In addition to the binary, you'll need a config file, and some number of data or replay files.

 ## Configuration